-R23.1 Dwellings are to provide the following amount of private open space:

-• 1 or 2 bedrooms - 35 sq m with a minimum dimension in any direction of 3 metres:

-• 3 or more bedrooms - 60 sq m with a minimum dimension in any direction of 5 metres

-R23.2 Private open space is to:

-- be directly accessible from a living area - be capable of serving as an extension of the dwelling for relaxation, dining, entertainment, recreation and children's play - be located and designed to ensure privacy of the occupants of adjacent buildings and occupants of the proposed development - have useable proportions for residents and provide space for functions such as clothes drying

-R23.3 Private open space is to be located to maximise solar access.
+O23 To R23.1 Dwellings are to provide the following amount of private open space: provide • 1 or 2 bedrooms - 35 sq m with a minimum dimension in any direction of 3 functional and metres; well located • 3 or more bedrooms - 60 sq m with a minimum dimension in any direction areas of of 5 metres private open R23.2 Private open space is to: space be directly accessible from a living area • be capable of serving as an extension of the dwelling for relaxation, dining, entertainment, recreation and children's play be located and designed to ensure privacy of the occupants of adjacent buildings and occupants of the proposed development have useable proportions for residents and provide space for functions such as clothes drying R23.3 Private open space is to be located to maximise solar access.
 On lots south of the main internal access road (that connects to Campbell Avenue) half of the required private open space (see R23.1) is to be provided at the front of the building to maximise solar access.
 Private open space for Lot 14 shall be provided on the eastern side of the lot.